spkl/CLI.IPC/README.md

 * How a server instance is started.
 Typically, by starting a new process.
 * Which time period is used for polling whether a server is starting or running.
 * After what timeout the `RequestInstance` or `ReportInstanceRunning` methods will fail.
-* Which file path is used to determine server state (because `SingletonApplication` uses file-based locking).
+* Which file path is used to determine server state (because `SingletonApp` uses file-based locking).
 This can be used to provide a server process per machine, per user, or arbitrarily.